 Both MCX and MMCX are types of coaxial RF connectors primarily used in applications where space is a premium and reliable signal transmission is paramount.

-What is an MCX Connector?
+What is MCX?

 Key characteristics include: